jose-delarosa/container-images/openmanage81/README.md

 ## Configuration

-  - container has to run in 'privilged' mode so that the host hardware can be exposed to it.
+  - container has to run in privilged mode so that the host hardware can be exposed to it.
   - exposed port 1311
   - default command: `/opt/dell/srvadmin/sbin/srvadmin-services.sh start`
   - login credentials: root / password